The Asymptotics of the Expected Betti Numbers of Preferential Attachment Clique Complexes: A Decomposition Result

 where $\rk \ker f^{(t)}_{q-1} \leq \rk H_{q-1}(L^{(t)}) = \beta_{q-1}(L^{(t)})$ because the latter group contains the former, and $\rk \im f^{(t)}_{q} \leq \beta_{q}(L^{(t)})$ by the rank-nullity theorem.
 The first claim then follows by summing over $t$.

-For the second claim, fix $t$ and let $j: X^{(2q)} \to L^{(t)}$ be the inclusion map.
-Consider the following commutative diagram.
+For the second claim, consider the following commutative diagram.

-where we identify $X^{(2q)}$ and $X^{(2q+1)}$ as $S^{q-1}$ and $D^{q}$.
-The maps in the parallelogram are all induced by inclusion, the triangle comes from factoring the diagonal map that is marked as $j_{q-1}$ through its image, and the top row comes from the exact sequence for the pair $(L^{(t)}, S^{q-1})$.
-The left vertical map is $0$ because its codomain is $H_{q-1}(D^{q}) \cong 0$.
+The maps in the rectangle are all induced by inclusion.
+The top row comes from the exact sequence for the pair $(L^{(t)}, \new{S})$.
+The left vertical map is $0$ because $\text{St}_{X^{(t-1)}}(s)$ is acyclic (Theorem 6.8 of \citep{giblin_2010_homology}, Theorem 8.2 of \citep{munkres84algtopo}).